 Prosecution under the health act 17 Dec 1886 at the Prahran Court on Thursday, Mr J. C Turner, for the local board of health, summoned Charles Ousley, butcher, of Malvern road, for having on the 17th November, caused a nuisance by carrying on a noxious trade upon his premises.
 The proceedings were taken under the 93rd section of the Health Act, and the Prahran health officer, Dr Fetherston, together with a number of residents of the neighbourhood, gave evidence that the fumes arising from the boiling down establishment were injurious to health.
 Upon the defendant promising to abolish the practise and remove the plant.
 The case was withdrawn, as was also a similar case against William Fothergill butcher, of Chapel Street.

-This is what I know about William John Ousley 182 (born 1876 Richmond), father of 6 children, and son of John Ousley born 23rd February 1820.
-(William is Jacob’s nephew and my grandfather’s brother.)
+This is what I know about William John Ousley regimental no. 182 (born 1876 Richmond), father of 6 children, and son of John Ousley born 23rd February 1820.
+(William is Jacob’s nephew and my grandfather’s brother and dad’s Uncle.)

 My Great grandfather’s younger son…(Jacob’s nephew), William John Ousley b 1876 d 1929, QSA and 2 clasps, Sawyer and general hand was educated at St Ignatius College Melbourne until 1892.
 He became a Carpenter.
 There was a slump in Victoria and he wasn’t doing too well so William packed up his carpentry tools, some clothes, food and water into a wheelbarrow which he then pushed form a port in South Australia across the Nullarbor Plains to the goldfields in Western Australia.
 As there were limited roads and no railway from Melbourne to Kalgoorlie this journey would have involved several thousand kilometres of walking.
 William played cricket for the Kalgoorlie in the 1896 cricket team and apparently was credited as bowling some cunning off and leg breaks and also top spin.
 Underarm of course, as this was not considered unsportsmanlike during that era, but these were still considered difficult to hit.